Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-\paragraph{Co-Presence} Our framework focused on a single person interacting with objects and boundaries, yet shared agency can heighten impact and reshape meaning.
-Co-presence introduces intercorporeality~\cite{meyer_intercorporeality_2017}, where seeing and acting together intensify perception and expectation alignment~\q{P4:shared-intensity}.
-Design must account for fractured realities, what one perceives as present may not be shared by another in the same scene:``I saw it, does that mean you saw it?
-Not necessarily.''~\q{P4:fractured-reality}.
-Spatial heterogeneity~\cite{wong_spatial_2025} across environments compounds this: ``VR and MR are very different.
-In VR everything is synthetic, so the designer has complete control.
-In MR the real part is in the user's home, which the designer cannot control.''~(P4)
+\myFinding{Reframing Human Experience}{sec:reframing-human} \mySubFinding[nospace]{Co-Presence}{sec:copresence} We focused on single-person interactions, yet shared agency can heighten impact and reshape meaning.
+Co-presence introduces intercorporeality~\cite{meyer_intercorporeality_2017}, where seeing and acting together intensify perception and expectation alignment: ``imagine you open and close a drawer, and the person next to you can also open and close it.
+That shared action becomes very strong.
+But if the person next to you is looking at a different thing and opens something you did not expect, and you cannot see what they opened, that becomes frustrating''~\q{shared-intensity}.
+Therefore, design must account for fractured realities: what one perceives as present may not be shared by another in the same scene~\q{fractured-reality}.
+Spatial heterogeneity~\cite{wong_spatial_2025} across environments compounds this: ``In VR everything is synthetic, so the designer has complete control.
+In MR the real part is in the user's home, which the designer cannot control''~\q{VR-MR-different}.

-\paragraph{Culture Imprinting} Beyond co-presence, societal narratives scaffold comprehension.
-Global cultural phenomena like Harry Potter normalize magical logics and can be invoked as design material~\cite{hu_towards_2025} to ease understanding of speculative interactions: ``if I give you a wand...the only thing you naturally do is swing it down.''~\q{P4:magic-wand}
+\mySubFinding{Culture Imprinting}{sec:culture-imprinting} Beyond co-presence, societal narratives scaffold comprehension.
+Global cultural phenomena like Harry Potter normalize magical logics and can be invoked as design material to ease understanding of speculative interactions~\cite{hu_towards_2025}: ``if I give you a wand \ldots{} the only thing you naturally do is swing it down''~\q{magic-wand}.

-\paragraph{Prior Exposure} Experts with extensive tangible and haptics experience (P3, P5) showed low tolerance for violations of everyday physics.
+\mySubFinding{Prior Exposure}{sec:through-not-reasonable} Experts with extensive experience in TUIs and haptics (P3, P5) showed low tolerance for violations of everyday physics.
 For the Paper Shredder, P5 read it not as a surface allowing passage but as a ``state division.''
-A wall revealing a drawer felt ``inexplicable''~\q{P3:inexplicable} or ``a bit strange''~\q{P5:strange}.
-When the Interactive Painting expanded into 3D, P5 treated the painting and the extracted digital form as ``two different objects''~\q{P5:two-objects} and questioned how a boundary could ``produce an object''~\q{P5:boundary-produces}.
-As noted in Sec.~\ref{sec:examples-affordance}, disposal in Trash Can was acceptable if the surface first ``drops'' to create an opening~\q{P3:surface-drop-grow} or if transitions followed familiar processes such as melting or percolation~\q{P5:ice-melts}.
+A wall revealing a drawer felt ``inexplicable''~\q{inexplicable} or ``a bit strange''~(P5).
+When the Interactive Painting expanded into 3D, P5 treated the painting and the extracted digital form as ``two different objects''~\q{two-objects} and questioned how a boundary could ``produce an object''~\q{boundary-produces}.
+As noted in \Cref{sec:examples-affordance}, affordance cues can clarify these cases: disposal in the Trash Can was acceptable if the surface first ``drops'' to create an opening~\q{surface-drop-grow} or if transitions followed familiar processes such as melting or percolation~\q{ice-melts-holes}.